Skip to main content

 Stability improvements

-Each COSE key (signing, XChaCha20-Poly1305 user key) has a key ID.
-This key ID is unique to the key (locally generated).
+Each COSE key (signature keypair, XChaCha20-Poly1305 user key) has a key ID.
+This key ID is unique to the key.
 It is written onto every encrypted object.
 Thus the server can now validate the key ID of a specific object against the keys the user owns.

 User signature key pair